peterboivin/AppointmentScheduler/README.md

 3. excludes all brakes from working hours
 4. excludes all providers booked appointments for that day
 5. excludes all customers booked appointments for that day
-6. gets selected work duration and calculate available time peroids
+6. gets selected work duration and calculate available time periods
 7. returns available hours

 ## Appointments lifecycle